Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ## UX

-The game is directed at any age group, as a simple memory matching game can be played by most ages.
+The game is directed at early users of tablets, PCs and online games.
+It's very simple and might not attract the attention of teens or adults.

 ### User Stories